 Master A Skill (Your Strengths)

-If you want to guarantee a spot on the basketball team, you need to be a necessity to your coach.
+If you want to guarantee a spot on … Read the rest

 The Platform Jump

 This exercise is simple, and will allow you to test your own abilities before making any large advances, which will be the key to your own safety.
 For this exercise, you will need some type of platform that is completely stable and will not tip, such as a platform at your local gym, a park bench, a rock ledge, or some other platform that you can find in your local area.
 Stand with your feet about four inches from the ledge or platform that you will be working with, with your feet slightly apart.
 Squat down to prepare for your jump, making sure that you maintain good back posture, and do not begin slouching.
 Note, if you do begin slouching during these exercises, you will be building the wrong muscles, putting emphasis on muscles that you need to support your body, rather than jump.
-From here, spring up off of your feet, and land gently on the platform or ledge you have in front of you.
-Repeat this 10 to 15 times, rest for 30 seconds, then complete three more sets of this movement.
+From here, spring … Read the rest